Frequently Asked Questions

-As standard, we run a 9-Panel Drug Test that searches the hair sample for traces of Cocaine, Opiates, Methadone, Amphetamine, Methamphetamines, Cannabinoids, Mephedrone, Benzodiazepines and Tramadol.
-By arrangement, we can also test for PCP, Ketamine, Buprenorphine, Barbiturates, Ritalin, Steroids, Pregabalin, Quetiapine and more.
+As standard, we run a 9-Panel Drug Test that searches the hair sample for traces of Cocaine, Opiates, Methadone, Amphetamine, Methamphetamines, Cannabinoids, Ketamine, Benzodiazepines and Tramadol.
+By arrangement, we can also test for PCP, Mephedrone, Buprenorphine, Barbiturates, Ritalin, Steroids, Pregabalin, Quetiapine and more.

 What’s the turnaround for testing?

 For a standard test, we will deliver the results within 7-10 working days, including medical interpretation by a psychiatrist with specialist knowledge of drug and alcohol problems.